Futures for Women is a registered charity (No. 313700) formerly known as the Society for Promoting the Training of Women.

 Our charity was established in 1859 by suffragist Jessie Boucherett to encourage women towards economic independence through employment and this objective still underpins our activities today.
 Please visit our History page to find out how our charity has developed over the past 160 years.

 In 2021, women of 19 years + studying a further education course at Grimsby Institute, who were in need of additional funding to cover the cost of course fees or general hardship, were invited to apply for a grant of up to £500 from Futures for Women.
 The grants were funded from the Boucherett Fund, named in memory of the Futures for Women founder, Jessie Boucherett.
 Jessie’s family lived in North Willingham, Lincolnshire and her grandfather, Ayscoghe Boucherett, was MP for Grimsby between 1796 and 1803 and oversaw the opening of the town’s first dock.

 The closing date for applications has now passed.
 Ten grants of £500 were awarded to women studying hairdressing, health and social care, mechanical engineering and painting and decorating.

 Interest-free loans of up to £1000 are available to women studying a post-graduate degree or a professional training course which will lead to their desired career.
 Our application window for 2021 has now closed and all available funding has been allocated.
 We do intend to run the programme again in 2022 and further information will be posted in due course.
 Visit our news page to read all about our successful beneficiaries in 2021.

 How You Can Help

-- become a member of Futures for Women
+- Become a supporter of Futures for Women

-- fundraise via our Virgin Giving fundraising page
+- Fundraise or donate via our Virgin Giving fundraising page